What is jojoba oil?

-Unlike some other essential oils, jojoba oil doesn’t need to be diluted and can be applied directly to your skin.
+Unlike some other essential oils, jojoba oil doesn’t need to be dilute and can be apply directly to your skin.

 Before using jojoba oil, or any cosmetic product, for the first time, you should do a patch test to make sure you’re not allergic.
 You can do a patch test by following these steps:

 - On your inner forearm, apply three or four drops of jojoba oil.

 - Cover the area with a bandage and wait 24 hours.